sheinsight/react-use/docs/docs/en/docs/features/dependencies-collection.md

 // When `data`, `error`, or `loading` changes, an internal `setState` operation is triggered causing the component to re-render
 ```

-In certain scenarios (as above), we might only need one of the states, such as `data`, and not the other states.
+In certain scenarios (as above), we might only need one of the states, such as `loading`, and not the other states.
 To achieve this, we introduced the concept of dependency collection, which is imperceptible to users but can significantly enhance performance.

 ```tsx
 // Users take what they need from the return value